Tim-Liam-Hill/SimpleWebBrowser/README.md

 The book deletes a whole bunch of things from earlier that are now no longer used but I cannot yet do that: I have to make sure I retain functionality.

 need to just go back and test small, big, abbr abd sup again.
 They should still work but it doesn't hurt to check

+One thing I definitely want to do is make sure that I preserve the given formatting for p and pre tags since I am currently not doing that.
+It makes sites like [this](https://tjasink.com/games/bb/ ) look like a jumbled mess.

 # Exercizes